-At The Law Offices of Frank J. Dito, Jr., we have extensive experience dealing with cases of nursing home neglect and abuse and a track record of success.
+At The Law Offices of Frank J. Dito, Jr., we have extensive experience dealing with cases of nursing home neglect and elder abuse and a track record of success.
 Our history gives us an edge over other attorneys handling such cases.
 Not only are we well informed about state and federal laws governing nursing home mandates; we are highly capable negotiators and litigators.

 Incidents of nursing home neglect and abuse are all too common.
 If your loved one has been mistreated by nursing home employees or harmed by administrative protocol, we are determined to right the wrong by filing a lawsuit and bringing you the compensatory damages to which you are entitled.